Jammie224/Project-Presentation-2-Artificial-Intelligence-Current-Event-Topics/media-assets/VO-script.md

 ***[slide 4]***

 However, this means that human-led jobs could be jeopardized.
-About 6-7% of the US employment could be displaced if AI is widely adopted.

 ***[slide 5]***
-There’s research from IMF and OECD suggesting that “augmentation AI” (meaning AI that helps people work better) raises wages in high-skilled occupations, whereas “automation AI” (meaning AI that replaces work) reduces wages and jobs in lower-skilled ones.
+There’s research from IMF and OECD suggesting that “augmentation AI” (meaning AI that helps people work better) raises wages in high-skilled occupations, whereas “automation AI” (meaning AI that replaces work) reduces wages in lower-skilled ones.

 ***[slide 6]***
 Goldman Sachs argues that many of the job displacements will be temporary, with new jobs emerging.